Sitemap Website Layout & Development Services

-A sitemap provides search engines and users a detailed map of your website pages Creating a professional sitemap lets the search engine know where to locate the pages of the site.
-If your site is not well laid out and has the is missing the proper internal linking, your website is most likely not being index correctly.
-There are several issues that may cause your website to lack relevancy that could cause a crawling problem on your site.
-A sitemap is going to be the tool that can give spiders a better sense of direction, while assuring that your site gets crawled.
-Here’s how you can submit your sitemap to search engines for enhancing the results of your SEO efforts.
+A sitemap provides search engines and visitors a detailed map of your website pages.
+Creating a professional sitemap lets the search engine know where they can locate all the pages of your website.
+If your site is not well laid out it is most likely not being index correctly.
+There are numerous issues that can cause a website to lack relevancy, these issues will cause crawling issues for Google robots.
+Here’s how you can submit your sitemap to search engines to improve the results of your SEO efforts.

-There are 2 popular types of sitemaps your website will work with.
-These two types are HTML sitemaps and XHTML Sitemaps.
-Although very similar in data, complete different in presentation and uses.
+There are two popular types of sitemaps your website will work with.
+These two types are HTML sitemaps and XML Sitemaps.
+Although very similar in data, these sitemaps are complete different in presentation and uses.

 The most commonly displayed sitemaps on the web are HTML sitemaps.
 They show the page structure of the website and all pages within.

 If you don’t know whether or not you have a sitemap, you can check two generic URLs that are generally used to host your sitemap. http://www.yourdomain.com/sitemap or http://www.yourdomain.com/sitemap.xml are two of the most common formats for storing your sitemap.
 If you can’t find them here, consult with the help section of the platform you are using to learn how to access or create your sitemap.

 It’s important to note that while a sitemap does help search engines crawl your site, it does not by any means guarantee that you’ll get good ranking for your website.
 Original and relevant content will always play a major role in assuring that your site ranks for the keywords you’re actually targeting.
 Sitemaps are merely a best practice among the most common SEO techniques and strategies available to web developers today.